Evesham: Places of worship

 It is possible that the 8th-century Anglo-Saxon Minster Church of Evesham Abbey was founded on the site of an even older church.
-The medieval town had two parish churches, All Saints and St Lawrence built within the abbey precinct.
+The medieval town had two parish churches, All Saints and St Lawrence, built within the abbey precinct.
 Religious establishments in Evesham include All Saints Church, Evesham Baptist Church, Evesham Evangelical Church, Evesham Methodist Church, St Andrew's C of E Church, St Mary & Saint Egwin's Church, St Peter's Church, Vale Of Evesham Christian Centre, the Unitarian Chapel in Oat Street and a Quaker meeting place.

 Culture, media and sport

 Culture

 Evesham had a distinctive dialect, which locals called "Asum Grammar", or "Asum Grammer".
 The editor of the local newspaper quoted extracts from a fictitious dictionary of the language.
-In 1891 a glossary was published of words and phrases in South-East Worcestershire, comprising the district around Evesham and Pershore.
-This publication itself built on that of an 1882 author identified only as "Mrs Chamberlain".
+In 1891, a glossary was published of words and phrases in south-east Worcestershire, comprising the district around Evesham and Pershore; this publication was itself built on that of an 1882 author identified only as "Mrs Chamberlain".
 Prior to the 1882 book, little attention had been paid to the dialect of "the old Worcestershire folks", despite it being "interesting and peculiar".
 A decline in the dialect was already being noted, attributed at that time to standardisation of English schooling, something noted also by later writers on English dialects.
 The dialect continues to decline, but is stronger in older generations.
 More recent factors in its decline are attributed to changes in the market gardening scene, where the dialect was to be heard at its fullest, and the impact of television.
 In the local dialect, "Asum" is a contraction of the town's name.
 Asum was an ale produced by the now defunct Evesham Brewery.
 "Eve-shum" is the more common phonetic pronunciation, but "Eve-uh-shum" is not uncommon.